 Apple Watches are known for their fitness features.
 These are used by both novice and pro-athletes, proving their accessibility and accuracy.
 What’s new for the latest update?

-Within the fitness section, Apple has updated the Series 7 watch to have an improved heart rate monitor, better sleep tracking, SpO2 sensors, Fall Detection software, and an ECG monitor too.
+Within the fitness section, Apple has updated the Series 7 watch to have an improved heart rate monitor, better sleep tracking, SpO2 sensors, Fall Detection software, and an ECG monitor too (more below).
 This is a perfect setup for all fitness-lovers out there.

 Unfortunately No Blood Pressure Capabilities